Ruth Norman Halls

 - Yale University, M.A 1966, Ph.D.
 1968

 Allen Wood's interests are in the history of modern philosophy, especially Kant and German idealism, and in ethics and social philosophy.
-He was born in Seattle, Washington: B. A. Reed College in Portland, Oregon, Ph.D.
-Yale University.
-He has held regular professorships at Cornell University, Yale University, and Stanford University, where he is Ward W. and Priscilla B. Woods Professor emeritus.
+He was born and grew up in Seattle, Washington.
+His B. A. is from Reed College in Portland, Oregon, his Ph.D. at Yale University.
+Wood has held regular professorships at Cornell University, Yale University, and Stanford University, where he is Ward W. and Priscilla B. Woods Professor emeritus.
 He has also held visiting appointments at the University of Michigan, University of California at San Diego and Oxford University, where he was Isaiah Berlin Visiting Professor in 2005.
 During year-long periods of research, he has been affiliated with the Freie Universität Berlin in 1983-84 and the Rheinische-Friedrich-Wilhelms-Universität Bonn in 1991-1992.
-Wood is a member of the American Academy of Arts and Sciences.
+He is a member of the American Academy of Arts and Sciences.

 Allen Wood is author of many articles and chapters in philosophical journals and anthologies.
-The book-length publications he has authored include: Kant's Moral Religion (1970, reissued 2009), Kant's Rational Theology (1978, reissued 2009), Karl Marx (1981, second expanded edition 2004), Hegel's Ethical Thought (1990), Kant's Ethical Thought (1999), Unsettling Obligations (2002), Kant (2004) and Kantian Ethics (2008).
-His latest book is The Free Development of Each: Studies in Freedom, Right and Ethics in Classical German Philosophy (Oxford University Press, 2014), co-authored with Dieter Schönecker Kant's Groundwork for the Metaphysics of Morals: A Commentary (Harvard University Press, 2015).
+The book-length publications he has authored include: Kant's Moral Religion (1970, reissued 2009), Kant's Rational Theology (1978, reissued 2009), Karl Marx (1981, second expanded edition 2004), Hegel's Ethical Thought (1990), Kant's Ethical Thought (1999), Unsettling Obligations (2002), Kant (2004) and Kantian Ethics (2008), The Free Development of Each: (2014), and co-authored with Dieter Schönecker, Kant's Groundwork for the Metaphysics of Morals: A Commentary (Harvard University Press, 2015).
 (A German language version of this commentary has gone through four editions since 2002.)
-His next book, Fichte's Ethical Thought, is due to be published by Oxford University Press in 2016.
+His most recent book is Fichte's Ethical Thought (Oxford University Press, 2016).

 At Indiana University Allen Wood has taught courses on the history of modern philosophy, modern political philosophy, Kant, Fichte and existentialism.